codeandtheory/YMatterType/README.md

     var supportedWeights: [Typography.FontWeight] =
         [.ultralight, .thin, .light, .regular, .medium, .semibold, .bold]

     /// Generates a weight name suffix as part of a full font name.
-Not all fonts support all 9 weights.
+Not all fonts support all font weights.
     /// - Parameter weight: desired font weight
     /// - Returns: The weight name to use func weightName(for weight: Typography.FontWeight) -> String {